-The campus security authorities for Penrose Academy are Nicole Parcells, Sr. Director of Education and Student Services, and Jill Kohler, President of Penrose Academy.
+The campus security authorities for Penrose Academy are Missy Conti, Director of Education, and Nikki Parcells, President of Penrose Academy.
 Contact the campus security authorities immediately of a crime by calling (480) 222.9540.
-If unavailable by phone, please email compliance@penrose.edu, nikki@penrose.edu (only in non-emergency situations).
+If unavailable by phone, please email compliance@penrose.edu, nikki@penrose.edu, or missy@penrose.edu (only in non-emergency situations).
 The campus security authorities do not have arresting authority.
 For emergencies, dial 9-1-1.
 Every crime that is reported to the campus security authorities will be investigated.
 Please note that due to the public nature of police reports, Penrose Academy cannot ensure the complete confidentiality of any crime report.
 All incident report is reviewed by the President.

-Student, faculty and administrative staff, guests and community members are encouraged to report all crimes and public safety related incidents to the above named campus security staff.
+Student, faculty and administrative staff, guests and community members are encouraged to report all crimes and public safety related incidents to the above-named campus security staff.
 New students and staff are informed of such procedures and crime prevention and safety tips during regular orientations.